Developing novel serotonergic therapeutics

 Atopic Dermatitis

-Pruritus is a trademark symptom of atopic dermatitis (AD), affecting all patients regardless of age and disease severity
+Chronic pruritus is a trademark symptom of atopic dermatitis (AD), affecting all patients regardless of age and disease severity

 Prevalence